 How Liens Work & How To Profit with Them

-Buying foreclosed property with lots of encumbrances is not for the faint-hearted.
-Some of us here in the Twilight World of investing in Real Estate purchased from a Florida County Foreclosure Auction seek out properties that have heaps of encumbrances, some seemingly immovable, making a deal untenable, but are they?
-How Liens work is an important subject every serious investor needs to understand.
+Buying foreclosed property with lots of encumbrances is not for the fainthearted.
+Some of us here in the twilight world of purchasing real estate from a Florida county foreclosure auction seek out properties that have heaps of encumbrances, some seemingly immovable.
+But are they really?
+How liens work is an important subject every serious investor needs to understand.

 IRS Tax Liens

-When studying how liens work, IRS liens are perhaps the most misunderstood or little understood lien encumbrance.
-Let’s take for example, IRS liens, buying a foreclosure property with IRS liens is akin to swimming with sharks in the ocean, you are asking to get bitten, it is considered a no, no, BUT let’s take a closer look and see the real truth.
+IRS liens are perhaps the most misunderstood lien encumbrance.
+Most believe that buying a foreclosure property with IRS liens is akin to swimming with sharks in the ocean — you are asking to get bitten.
+This scenario is widely considered a no no, BUT let’s take a closer look and reveal the truth.

-However, and this is the tricky bit, there are a couple of curveballs.
-First, there is a statute of limitations on a tax lien of 10 years, and in Florida, the state must stop trying to collect on a past debt after it has elapsed.
-Instead of running away the minute you see an IRS lien, take a look to see if it has expired or perhaps there are only six months to a year left, which you can build into your calculations.
+You’ll encounter a couple of curveballs.
+First, there is a statute of limitations of 10 years on a tax lien.
+In Florida, the state must stop trying to collect on a past debt after it has elapsed.
+Instead of running away the minute you see an IRS lien, take a look to see if it has expired or there are only six months to a year left, which you can build into your calculations.

 It is better if the individual with the IRS tax liens attached to their name did not live at the property you bought.
 You will argue that this property was just another asset of the debtor.
-Check this by looking at the Notice of Federal Tax Lien (Form 668 (y) & (c), which can be viewed at local County Records to see what the delinquent taxpayer has on the form, as their residence.
+Check the Notice of Federal Tax Lien (Form 668 [y] & [c]), which can be viewed at local county records, to see what the delinquent taxpayer has listed as their residence.

-However, if the foreclosed property is the registered address, it’s not the end of the world, it will make the journey a little harder though.
+If the foreclosed property is the registered address, it’s not the end of the world.
+It will just make the journey a little harder.

-In layman’s terms by using these forms, you are saying to the IRS: “I bought this property at a County Foreclosure Auction for a lot less than what is owed on the Federal Tax Lien.
-The after repair value (ARV) of the house will be a lot less than the Federal Tax Liens.
-You could never recover all the debt owed to you from the sale of this property, please release these liens, so I can sell the property I now own, as the tax owed to the IRS has nothing to do with me”.
+In layman’s terms, by using these forms, you are telling the IRS: “I bought this property at a county foreclosure auction for a lot less than what is owed on the federal tax lien.
+The after repair value (ARV) of the house will be a lot less than the federal tax liens.
+You could never recover all the debt owed to you from the sale of this property.
+Please release these liens so I can sell the property I now own, as the tax owed to the IRS has nothing to do with me.”

-In this instance, there are several things to note.
-Make sure that the maximum bid of the Real Estate you are trying to win at the County Foreclosure Auction is much less than the value of the Tax Liens, and the same will apply after it is repaired.
+Make sure that the maximum bid of the real estate you are trying to win at the county foreclosure auction is much less than the value of the tax liens, and the same will apply after it is repaired.

-Bearing all the above in mind, when you are choosing a property to bid on at the County Foreclosure Auction, choose carefully and do the math.
+Bearing all the above in mind, do the math and carefully choose a property to bid on at the county foreclosure auction.

-IRS tax liens cover every amount imaginable, but if for instance, an individual racked up a tax bill of $1,500,000 and the house you bought at the County Foreclosure Auction was $400,000.
-Even if it is worth $500,000 in the same condition on the open market, there was no way the IRS was ever going to recover any of their debt from the sale of this property you successfully bid and won at the County Foreclosure Auction.
+IRS tax liens cover every amount imaginable.
+Let’s say an individual racked up a tax bill of $1,500,000 on the house you bought at the county foreclosure auction for $400,000.
+Even if the house is worth $500,000 in the same condition on the open market, there is no way the IRS will ever recover any of their debt from the sale of this property you successfully bid on and won at the county foreclosure auction.

-You will have to prove this, and the documentation that the Internal Revenue Service requires is tricky but definitely manageable and certainly worthwhile if you bought a house at the County Foreclosure Auction, at a great price.
+You will have to prove this.
+The documentation that the IRS requires is tricky but definitely manageable and certainly worthwhile if you bought a house at the county foreclosure auction for a great price.

-Additionally, the IRS would only consider foreclosing themselves if there was enough equity in the property to pay off ALL superior liens AND COVER the IRS debt.
-In the example I describe above, there is not, which is the key to whether you bid or not.
+Additionally, the IRS will only consider foreclosing themselves if there is enough equity in the property to pay off ALL superior liens AND COVER the IRS debt.
+In the example I describe above, there is not, which is the key to whether you bid.

-If the IRS tax lien is junior to the mortgage that is being foreclosed on, that means the mortgage foreclosing was registered at the County Records before the IRS Tax Lien.
-The IRS Tax Lien will be foreclosed through the Foreclosure Sale at the same time as the Mortgage Foreclosure.
-Their lien or liens over the property is extinguished after the Certificate of Title is issued.
+If the IRS tax lien is junior to the mortgage that is being foreclosed on, that means the mortgage foreclosing was registered at the county records before the IRS tax lien.
+The IRS tax lien will be foreclosed through the foreclosure sale at the same time as the mortgage foreclosure.
+Any of their liens over the property are extinguished after the certificate of title is issued.

-Even in this example, the IRS will have a redemption period of 120 days after the foreclosure under the same terms as previously mentioned.
+Even in this situation, the IRS will have a redemption period of 120 days after the foreclosure under the same terms as previously mentioned.

-Now here is a funky set of circumstances that I witnessed December 2019 from an investor, member in Aventura, Florida.
+Below is a funky set of circumstances that I witnessed in December 2019 from an investor and member in Aventura, Florida.

 (All numbers rounded up)